From Our Office to Yours…

-Diagnosis and management of these emergencies is often complicated because many of these conditions present with similar symptoms.
-Consequently, differential diagnosis and appropriate treatment planning is essential.
+Diagnosis and management of these emergencies are often complicated because many of these conditions present with similar symptoms.
+Consequently, differential diagnosis and appropriate treatment planning are essential.

 In this current issue of The PerioDontaLetter, we address the most common emergency periodontal condicionts faced by clinicians along with their diagnosis and treatment.